seanwhs/Tutorials/NextJS/Greymatter-LMS/Appendices/A-System-Architecture.md

 Distributed tracing is treated as an architectural requirement rather than a secondary monitoring tool, operating under a strict engineering principle:

 > "If you cannot trace it, you cannot trust it."
-[11]

-Every transaction spans a single **trace tree** rooted at the original entry event [11].
+Every transaction spans a single **trace tree** rooted at the original entry event.
 Inngest workflows carry a consistent trace ID down the entire execution line, binding multi-hop conditional chains together into a single, visible context.

 ```text
 [ assignment.submitted ] (Root Trace ID: #tx-88902)